Controlled Gaussian Process Dynamical Models with Application to Robotic Cloth Manipulation: Results

-Finally, we tested CGPDM on data collected in a real cloth manipulation experiment.
-For this purpose, we used a Barrett WAM Arm, whose end-effector consists of a coat rack that can firmly grip a piece of cloth from its corners.
-The overall setup is depicted in Fig. \ref{fig: real_setup}.
-The task considered is totally analogous to the one simulated in Sec. \ref{sec: experiment}, despite having here only a single robot involved.
-We controlled robot's end-effector in position, recording the resulting movement of the cloth through a motion capture system.
-We combined object detection, image and point cloud processing for segmenting cloth-like objects.
-The implementation\footnote[3]{Code: \url{https://github.com/MiguelARD/cloth_point_cloud_segmentation}} is based on \cite{bochkovskiy2020yolov4}, \cite{GrabCut} and \cite{colorSegmentation}.
+In this second set of experiments, we tested CGPDM on data collected in a real cloth manipulation scenario.
+For this purpose, we used a Barrett WAM Arm\footnote[4]{Barrett WAM Arm: \url{https://advanced.barrett.com/wam-arm-1}}, whose end-effector consists of a coat rack that can firmly grip a piece of cloth from its corners.
+The overall setup is depicted in Fig. \ref{fig:real_setup}.
+We controlled the robot's end-effector in position, recording the resulting movement of the cloth through a motion capture system based on information extracted from an RGBD camera.
+We combined object detection, image and point cloud processing for segmenting cloth-like objects\footnote[5]{Code publicly available at \url{https://github.com/MiguelARD/cloth_point_cloud_segmentation}}, following \cite{bochkovskiy2020yolov4}, \cite{GrabCut} and \cite{colorSegmentation}.

-\subsection{Data Collection}
+\subsubsection{Data Collection}

-As before, we captured the cloth as a 8$\times$8 mesh of points, whose coordinates constitute the observation vector $\boldsymbol{y}_t\in\mathbb{R}^D$ with $D=192$.
-While the mesh size can be changed, its sensitivity analysis is left out of the scope of this paper.
-As control actions, we considered the difference between consecutive position commands (with fixed orientation); hence $\boldsymbol{u}_t\in\mathbb{R}^E$ with $E=3$.
-Robot was controlled at 100 Hz, with commands chosen following \eqref{eq: oscillation control}.
+As in the simulated scenario, we captured the cloth as an 8$\times$8 mesh of points, whose spatial coordinates constitute the observation vector $\boldsymbol{y}_t\in\mathbb{R}^D$ with $D=192$.

+Control actions were defined following again expressions \eqref{eq: oscillation control} and commanded to the robot at 100 Hz.
+Parameters $f_Y$ and $f_Z$ were uniformly sampled within [0.2, 0.5] (Hz) and A was set to 0.004 meters.
+In this experiment, we considered only the $R=30$°, $R=60$°, and $R=90$° oscillation ranges ($R=120$° was excluded because of robot workspace limitations).

-In this case, $f_Y$ and $f_Z$ have been uniformly sampled in [0.2, 0.5] (Hz) and A was reduced to 0.004 meters, due to the higher control frequency.
-On the other hand, the motion capture system could work only at lower rates, with no guarantees on the sampling interval.
+The motion capture system could work only at rates lower than 100 Hz, with no guaranteed sampling interval length.
 Thus, it was necessary to post-process the data to make them ready for modeling.
 Firstly, motion capture data were smoothed by a moving average filter.
 Then we interpolated the positions of both the end-effector and the cloth mesh, to obtain two synchronized sequences of observations and control actions, sampled at 20 Hz.
-We collected 20 different 3 second long trajectories for each of the two ranges, $R=30$° and $R=60$° (40 sequences in total).
+For each of the three ranges, we collected 10 trajectories each 3 seconds long.